mdn/content/files/en-us/web/css/calc-size/index.md

 ### Return value

 Returns a value equal to the `<calc-size-basis>` modified by the `<calc-sum>` expression.
-If the `<calc-size-basis>` value is an intrinsic size value, the return value will be a modified intrinsic size value that still behaves like the intrinsic size value input into the function.
+As the `<calc-size-basis>` value is an intrinsic size value, the return value is a modified intrinsic size value that behaves like the intrinsic size value input into the function.

 ## Description

-Certain browser layout algorithms have special behaviors for intrinsic sizing keywords. `calc-size()` is explicitly defined to represent an intrinsic size rather than a [`<length-percentage>`](/en-US/docs/Web/CSS/length-percentage), thereby enforcing correctness. `calc-size()` enables calculations to be performed on intrinsic size values in a safe, well-defined manner.
+Certain browser layout algorithms have special behaviors for intrinsic sizing keywords.
+The `calc-size()` function is explicitly defined to represent an intrinsic size rather than a [`<length-percentage>`](/en-US/docs/Web/CSS/length-percentage), thereby enforcing correctness. `calc-size()` enables calculations to be performed on intrinsic size values in a safe, well-defined manner.

 ### Valid values for the first argument (`<calc-size-basis>`)